What is Contributory Negligence?

 How does the apportionment of blame work in practice?

-When the defendant has admitted liability but it is established that the claimant was partly to blame for his injuries, the blame will be apportioned between the claimant and the defendant.
+If the defendant has admitted liability, but it is also established that the claimant was partially responsible for their injuries, liability will be apportioned between the claimant and the defendant.
 In some cases, contributory negligence may be found even when it isn't offered as a defence.